Reading layout

 2. How the Web Communicates: HTTP Fundamentals

-Successful scraping relies on mimicking legitimate browser behavior and interpreting server feedback correctly.
-Understanding the underlying protocol prevents blocked requests and malformed data.
+Successful scraping relies on mimicking legitimate browser behavior and interpreting server responses correctly.

 Status codes and headers

-HTTP status codes indicate request outcomes.
-200 means success, while 403 signals access denial and 429 indicates rate limiting.
-Headers like User-Agent and Accept-Language identify your client to the server.
-Omitting them often triggers anti-bot filters.
+Status codes indicate request outcomes: 200 means success, 403 signals access denial, and 429 indicates rate limiting.
+Headers like User-Agent and Accept-Language identify your client; omitting them often triggers anti-bot filters.

 Rate limiting and retry strategies